Particular/docs.particular.net/nservicebus/service-fabric/outbox.md

 ## Reliable collections

-When using the Service Fabric Persistence in a Service Fabric reliable service, it will store this data in a reliable dictionary called `outbox`.
+When using the Service Fabric Persistence with a reliable service, it will store the outbox related data in a reliable dictionary called `outbox`.

-Next to that, it also creates a reliable queue called `outboxCleanup`.
-This queue is used by the persister in order to schedule cleanup commands to the cleanup mechanism after the outbound messages have been successfully dispatched.
+In addition to that, it also creates a reliable queue called `outboxCleanup`.
+This queue is used by the persister to schedule cleanup commands to the cleanup mechanism after the outbound messages have been successfully dispatched.

 ## Configuration